dgterritorio/relatorio.snig/README.md

 apt-get install git gdal-bin jq csvtool xmlstarlet csvkit parallel libxml2-utils postgresql-16-postgis-3-scripts postgis

-* User creation.
+* System user creation.

-If you want you may create a user to install the monitor code.
+If you want, you may create a system user to install the monitor code.
 Any non privileged user would work.
-In this documentation we assume the installation to be made by user snig having /home/snig as root
+In this documentation we assume the installation to be made by user snig having ```/home/snig``` as root

 * Cloning the repository.
 (In order to clone the repository the 'git' utility must be installed)